10 Responses to “Michael Silver Brings The Goods”

 I’m kidding.
 I think.

-packeraaron said in August 6th, 2008 at 3:21 pm
+August 06, 2008 at 02:31 pm

 I agree Steve that it could have been handled a little better by management, but can you tell me any other player in the history of the NFL that CONSISTENTLY delayed his decision to return each year until AFTER the draft and was allowed to continue doing that?
 This all started with Brett being offended that Rogers was drafted (and the comment “it’s not my job to groom Aaron Rogers”) and it has gone down hill between Brett and Thompson ever since

-Andrew said in August 6th, 2008 at 3:31 pm
+August 06, 2008 at 03:49 pm

 I agree with the Holmgren reference.
 If you look at history, most really great QBs have had a strong head coach to rein them in.
 In fact, the GB situation is a bit unprecedented in that a great QB has had so many head coaches.
 I still haven’t forgiven Holmgren for leaving.